jupyterhub/jupyterhub/docs/source/reference/templates.md

 {% extends "templates/page.html" %}
 ```

-By defining `block`s with same name as in the base template, child templates
+By defining `block`s with the same name as in the base template, child templates
 can replace those sections with custom content.
 The content from the base
 template can be included with the `{{ super() }}` directive.